Fun Things for Kids in the Finger Lakes

 Nothing beats the winter blues like skiing and snow boarding through new snow.
 Bristol Mountain Resort southwest of Canandaigua is just the place for winter and early spring snow fun.
 During the summer there's Roseland Waterpark.
 What a great way to spend a hot day.

-Visit Ganondagan State Historical Site near Victor, once the location of a 17th century Seneca Indian town.
+Visit Ganondaga State Historical Site near Victor, once the location of a 17th century Seneca Indian town.
 Learn about the life and customs of the Senecas at this time, see a replica of an Iroquois longhouse.
 Interpretative trails.

 This is not your typical farm.
 Try the corn tunnel, the maze, the corn cannon, and pick yourself a pumpkin in the patch.
 There's also a mini maze out of straw, a pumpkin house, and a kiddie train for riding.
 All this can be found at the Wickham farm in the hamlet of Flint.